Optical Glass Types

 Glass we will use in 2021: As a result of our experience with FCD100 over the past five years, we will be using more of it.
 This year (2021) we will be making two new, extremely accurate doublets (4" and 5").
 They will be precision figured in our shop in Auburn to .99 Strehl or higher and will be made with Hoya FCD100 mated with a lanthanum element.
 They will be highest rated doublets we have ever made.

 The glass we are buying this year for our SVX130T's will also be Hoya FCD100.
 Our 140's and 152's will continue to use Ohara FPL53 because I have no experience using larger FCD100 blanks and we have a stockpile of Ohara glass now being figured with more on the way.
-In fact I just ordered more FPL53 for future SVX152T refractors!
-When we exhaust our supply of glass for the 80 and 102mm telescopes we will purchase either FCD100 or Ohara FPL53 based on price, availability and continued high performance.
+In fact I just ordered more FPL53 from Ohara for future SVX152T refractors!
+When we exhaust our supply of glass for the 80 and 102mm telescopes we will use either FCD100 or Ohara FPL53 based on price, availability and continued high performance.
 We use the best glass to make the best telescopes.
 You get what you pay for.

 Ohara FPL53 versus FPL55.
 Investing in optical glass in large sizes is expensive and risky.
 Ohara is now making a new SD glass, FPL55.
 Based on the specs the only real difference between FPL53 and FPL55 is the latter can maintain its performance in larger sizes.
 So I will be making our new SVX180T using FPL55 since it appears to be a safer choice in this size range.